Moebytes/Moepictures/readme.md

 # Moepictures

-Moepictures is an image board site for cute anime art, organized by tags.
+Moepictures is a website for cataloging cute anime art and has its own tagging system.

 <img src="assets/images/mainimg.png">

 ### Searching With Spaces

-Moepictures's tags use the dash ("-") as the delimeter, but the search can guess what tags you are looking for even if you use spaces.
+Tags use the dash ("-") as the delimeter, and the search can guess what tags you are looking for even if you use spaces.

 ### Multiple Images Per Post

-Moepictures supports multiple images per post, which is great for comics and posts with lots of variations.
-We also have parent/child relationships and groups.
+A single "post" can contain multiple images, called variations.
+There are also child and group relations.

 ### Image Filters

 <img src="assets/images/imagefilters.png" height="500">

-You can apply image filters such as brightness, contrast, and hue in realtime.
-There is also a very fun pixelate filter that can make everything look like a pixel game.
-When playing audio, the pixelate filter will work as a bitcrusher.
+You can add image filters such as brightness, contrast, hue, and pixelate.
+There are also audio filters such as highpass, lowpass, and bitcrush.

 ### Custom Players

-Moepictures uses custom gif/video/music/3d/live2d players, so you can do many things that aren't normally possible like pausing/seeking gifs, reverse playback, and modification of playback speed.
+Most players are custom made and not the default.
+You can pause/reverse gifs and videos.

 ### Notes

 <img src="assets/images/notes.png" height="500">

-As often images might contain japanese text, adding and viewing notes for translations is also supported!
+Since images might contain non-english text, adding notes for translations is supported.
+Apart from appearing in a bubble, notes may also be overlayn on the image with some styling.
+Notes can also be used to "mark" a character in images with multiple characters.

+### Tag Groups

+Tags support custom grouping, useful to separate each characters specific tags in images with multiple characters.
+The syntax is
+`Character-1{tag-1 tag-2 tag-3} Character-2{tag-1 tag-2 tag-3}`.

 ### Self-hosting